simplexidev/mcsurvivalaid/PLANS.md

    import { QuestModule } from "./modules/QuestModule";
    ```

    The repo currently uses `features/`, not `modules/`.
-Replace this architecture with a consistent `Feature` system.
+Repair this wiring to use the existing `features/` architecture and add a consistent `Feature` initialization layer around the existing APIs.
+Do not replace the existing core/feature APIs.

 4. Several files use names from the earlier API draft inconsistently: